abhijithk1/api-service-generator/README.md

 8. **API Group**: API group for the generated service
 9. **Module Path**: Base path for the Go module

+The CLI will automatically spin up a PostgreSQL Docker container based on the provided inputs and configure the API service to connect to it.

 ## Project Structure

 The generated project has the following structure: